bean-mhm/realbloom/README.md

 <!-- USAGE -->
-## Using RealBloom
+## How To Use

-Check out [this page](USAGE.md) for a step-by-step tutorial on getting started with RealBloom, along with more details and information about the project.
+If you're using RealBloom for the first time, check out [this article](USAGE.md) for a step-by-step tutorial on getting started with RealBloom, along with more details and information about the project.
 This will cover most of what you need to know.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- BUILDING -->
-## Building RealBloom
+## How To Build

 ### Prerequisites

 The project was made for Windows and built with MSVC.
 To build a local copy of RealBloom, have a recent version of Visual Studio ready.

-You'll need to install OpenColorIO and OpenImageIO through [vcpkg](https://vcpkg.io/en/index.html) first.
+RealBloom uses [vcpkg](https://vcpkg.io/en/index.html) to link some of the libraries, specifically, [OpenColorIO](https://opencolorio.org/) and [OpenImageIO](https://github.com/OpenImageIO/oiio).
+Here are the basic steps to install vcpkg and the mentioned libraries.

-1. Follow [vcpkg installation instructions](https://github.com/Microsoft/vcpkg#quick-start-windows) to install vcpkg and enable Visual Studio integration.
+1. Follow [vcpkg installation instructions](https://github.com/Microsoft/vcpkg#quick-start-windows) to install vcpkg and **enable Visual Studio integration**.

 2. Run the following command from vcpkg's root directory:
    ```sh